Novaryu/archinstallguide/Installation.md

 6. Enable the time-sync service with `systemctl enable systemd-timesyncd.service`
 7. Open locale generator by opening etc/locale.gen in your installed editor `nvim /etc/locale.gen` and uncomment (delete #) locales you want (e.g. en_US.UTF-8 UTF-8)
 8. Run `locale-gen` to generate the locales
-9. Apply your preferred locale with `localectl set-locale LANG=en_US.UTF-8`, Replacing the locale with your preferred locale
-10. Create a hostname with `hostnamectl set-hostname [name]` replacing 'name' with your preferred hostname
-11. Set the root password with `passwd`, following the prompts
+9. Set the root password with `passwd`, following the prompts
 #### (Wired) Setup network service
 1. Install necessary tools with `pacman -S netctl dhcpcd`
 2. Find your network card with `ip link`